pikvm/pikvm/docs/building_os.md

     # SD card device
     CARD = /dev/mmcblk0
     ```
-!!! warning "BOARD=rpi3 and PLATFORM=v2-hdmiusb are NOT compatable and will produce an error"

 4. Build the OS.
 It may take about one hour depending on your Internet connection: